 The energy drink industry is dominated by high-sugar, high-caffeine drinks that make big claims with scarce science to back them up.
 Whether or not they’re effective, are energy drinks even safe in the first place?
+What are the long term side effects of energy drinks?
 In this article we’re going to cover the dark side of energy drinks and give you some tips for avoiding energy drink health risks and finding a safe, healthy, plant-based energizing alternative that naturally contributes to your energy, does not it away.

 The research clearly shows that the main ingredient in energy drinks, caffeine, works.
 Even the International Society of Sports Nutrition stands behind its effectiveness: caffeine consumed an hour before exercise can improve mental focus, alertness, anaerobic performance, and endurance performance.

 Makes sense why there was an outcry from Olympic athletes when high-dose caffeine was banned from the 1984-2004 Olympics by the World Anti-Doping Agency.

 Energy drinks contain plenty of other ingredients to make you feel like something’s happening, but often these ingredients are either unnecessary to supplement with or are included at such low doses that they don’t do much of anything.

 One research study showed that water spiked with caffeine was just as effective as a 5-hour energy drink®, full of all kinds of unnecessary, extra ingredients.
 On the other hand, another study, with another drink, showed that taking the individual ingredients didn’t do much ー it took the complete combination of ingredients (caffeine, glucose, ginseng, and ginkgo biloba) to produce positive cognitive effects.
 Of course, one of those ingredients, glucose aka. sugar, does more to sap your energy than give you energy.